Rules for 2017 Cincy Blues Challenge – Sunday June 4, 2017

 Refreshments and food will be sold at the event and are the responsibility of the consumer.

 Performers plus one guest each, will not be charged admission.
 By May 4th we will mail your representative 2 tickets for each member of your act – one for the performer and one for their guest.
 Please use these for your admissions.
 No one will be admitted by saying that they’re a guest of a band member.
 We encourage you to invite your fans, friends and family members to attend the Challenge.
 Tickets at the gate are $15 per person.
 Cincy Blues Society and Germania Society members get a $5 discount and children under 16 get in free with a paying adult.
-If a seperate solo/duo challenge is needed the following Sunday, admission for that event will be $5 per person.

 Other Points of Consideration: